[id] = SetInterval(id, func, ms[, userdata])

 idto it.
 If you pass Nil in

-SetInterval()will automatically choose a vacant identifier and return it.
+SetInterval()will automatically choose an identifier and return it.
 You need to specify a Hollywood function in the

 funcargument and the time in milliseconds that defines the interval.
 The function you specified will then be called again and again and again at the intervals of the specified time.
 For example if you specify 40 as the interval, your function will be called every 40 milliseconds which corresponds to 25 times a second (25 * 40ms = 1000ms = 1 second).
 This is enough for most games, intros etc.